Skip to Content

 Skills Centers

-The Nursing Skills Centers allow students to practice in simulated exam and hospital rooms.
-The authentic environment gives students hands-on experience in a realistic setting.
-Features include:
+The Skills Centers allow students to practice in simulated exam and hospital rooms.
+The authentic environment gives students hands-on experience and skills practice in a realistic hospital environment.
+All four nursing program locations (Azusa, High Desert, Inland Empire, and San Diego) contain Skills Centers that remain open during regular hours for student’s ongoing training and practice schedules.
+Features of each center include:

 • Computerized IV Arms: Students perfect skills and gain expertise in intravenous therapy using actual syringes and tubing and simulated blood and veins.
 The “patient” responds to the students’ treatments.
 A computerized analysis of the procedure teaches and evaluates.

-• Available videotaping of all training procedures further aids in instruction, evaluation, and debriefing, and can be reviewed by students.
+• A conference room with available videotaping of all training procedures further aids in instruction, evaluation, and debriefing, and can be reviewed by students.

 • One patient per room